 “Possession” means either actual possession or constructive possession.
 Actual possession means actual physical possession, such as having the object on one’s person.
 Constructive possession means having the object in a place under one’s dominion and control.
-Possession also requires that the defendant knew that (he/she) was in possession of the prescription drug.
-That is, that (he/she) was aware that (he/she) was in possession of it and was aware of its nature.
-The state must prove beyond a reasonable doubt that the defendant knew that (he/she) was in possession of the prescription drug.
+Possession also requires that the defendant knew that they were in possession of the prescription drug.
+That is, that they were aware that they were in possession of it and were aware of its nature.
+The state must prove beyond a reasonable doubt that the defendant knew that they were in possession of the prescription drug.

 The second element is that the drug is required by state and federal law to be dispensed pursuant only to a prescription or is restricted to use by prescribing practitioners only.
 “Prescription” means a written or oral order for any controlled substance or preparation from a licensed practitioner to a pharmacist for a patient.

 The third element is that such conduct of the defendant was not legally authorized.
 “Legally authorized” means that the drugs were not dispensed pursuant to a lawful prescription or by a prescribing practitioner.

 b.
 Penalties for the Illegal Sale or Possession of Prescription Drugs (Possessing, Selling, or Using Someone Else’s Prescription)